 Replacing a Nike shoe insole is just easy.
 The new insoles may not be comfortable at first, and the best thing to get used to it is to walk them daily for a week.
 If they aren’t still comfortable, contact your insoles manufacturer.

-Always clean your insoles very often by hand-washing it with warm water and soap.
+Always clean your insoles very often by hand-washing them with warm water and soap.

 2. How To Clean Nike Shoes

-For a favorable result, clean your shoes right immediately after exposed to dirt.
+For a favorable result, clean your shoes right immediately after exposure to dirt.